MadRiver44/wdi/unit04/w11_d02/lecture/d3/readme.md

 ## Learning Objectives

+- Intro To D3 and How it can Visualize Data
 - Importing D3 and Working with Latest Version
 - Comparing jQuery to D3
 - Manipulate the DOM using D3